minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   IN FOOTNOTES WITH ROBUSTNESS/ MODEL
 - this can lead to OVB, since "has no good measure for whether a challenger poses a threat" -> by using 2SLS we can overcome this @stratmann-2017 p.9
+- "We also investigate two additional channels that interest groups can use to give money to House mem- bers.
+First, many members have Leadership PACs and donors can contribute to these PACs.
+Members can use this money for travel and to hire staff, among other things.
+There are also the so-called Super-PACs, and we looked at the ones that focused on a single candidate (where the connection between donor and beneficiary is clear)" @griers p.341

 #pagebreak()
 = Conclusion